kjmason99/xNES_NeuralNet_Classification/README.md

 # xNES_NeuralNet_Classification
-This project contains code capable of training a neural network for classification using the xNES (exponential Natural evolution strategy).
+This python project contains code capable of training a neural network for classification using the xNES (exponential Natural evolution strategy).